Jakob attends Cody's funeral

 for his name’s sake......

 The other girl--now that was different story!
 The two broads were like Mutt and Jeff or Abbot and Costello.
 Her name was Jennifer Lewicki.
-She was much shorter with wide set hips greatly enhanced by a slim waist--kind of like the hour glass shape movie actresses like Marilyn Monroe had years ago.
+She was much shorter than her friend with wide set hips greatly enhanced by a slim waist--kind of like the hour glass shaped movie actresses like Marilyn Monroe and Jayne Mansfield .
 But by far her most defining feature was her mind-blowing chest.
 She was burlesque-stripper stacked, a rack unrivalled anywhere, at least at Northwood.
 The boys called her "Jenny Jugs" and I'm sure the jealous girls at school had come up with their own slanderous labels.
 Her mousy hair was worn in a short bob cut with abbreviated bangs.
 A fleshy nose, with a slight crook at the bridge centred her plump freckled cheeks and large chestnut eyes.
 Her childlike face made her appear much younger than her actual age.
-She was one of those chicks who, into their teens, still held on to some of their childhood baby fat--making them neither slender or plump, but on the verge--maybe just a plate of greasy French fries away from being "fat."
+She was one of those chicks who, into their teens, still held on to some of their childhood baby fat, making them appear neither slender or plump, but on the verge--maybe just a tempting plate of greasy French fries away from being viewed as "fat."
 Jenny was known as the school's "gossip queen."
 All the school's newscasts were filtered through her.
-Uncle Mickey had his favourite Yiddish word for her type: "yente."
+Uncle Mickey had his favourite Yiddish word for her type: "yente!"

 The minister turned and walked slowly towards the casket.
 He beckoned the group to join him near the grave.
 Although reluctant, we all moved closer.
 The white haired woman pushed Mrs. Jelinek closer.
 Then the minister cleared his throat and spoke with a solemn voice: